Glossary

 Implantation

-The embedding of the embryo into tissue so it can establish contact with the mother’s blood supply for nourishment.
-Implantation usually occurs in the lining of the uterus; however, in an ectopic pregnancy it may occur elsewhere in the body.
+The embedding of an embryo into the lining (endometrium) of the uterus so it can establish contact with the mother’s blood supply for nourishment.

 Incidence